The 4 Finest Plastering Trowels For Beginners

 What Trowel Size Should I Look For?

-When you decide to buy your first trowel, the size must be considered.
+When you decide to buy your first trowel, consider its size.
 The size of your plastering trowel impacts plastering control, speed, and pressure.

 A 16-inch trowel will allow you to apply much more plaster to your walls than a 13-inch trowel.
-Conversely, an 18-inch plastering trowel may handle a lot more plaster, but a 12-inch trowel offers more control.
+Conversely, an 18-inch plastering trowel may handle much more plaster, but a 12-inch trowel offers more control.

 Which is, therefore, the best?
 Which is preferable, a smaller trowel that gives you more control but less plaster or a longer trowel that holds more plaster?
 It’s obvious.
 Get both.